18 _ Validation policy and procedure

 • All assessment samples considered;

-• The validation outcomes; and
+• The validation report and outcomes; and

 • Any rectification required.